michelin/michelin.github.io/content/_index.md

                         <div class="create offset-lg-8 col-lg-4">
                             <h4 class="h4-white-regular activity">CREATE</h4>
                             <p class="p-white-regular">
-                                This involves open sourcing proprietary software and its full lifecycle, both internally and externally.
+                                This involves open-sourcing proprietary software and its full lifecycle, both internally and externally.
 Michelin is now willing to create open source software and it's a strong inflection in this area.
                             </p>
                         </div>
                     </div>